anatolian/archaeology-object-data-collector-app/Archaeology-README.txt

 GENERAL SUMMARY
 ---------------
-asdf

-USER INTERACTION
-----------------
 Archaeological items and relevant information (internal/external color, weight, photo) are stored in a database.
 This app is able to look up an item using different fields (easting, northing, context number, and sample number), view/edit current information, and/or add missing information.
 The app is simulantenously connected to a bluetooth scale and a wifi direct camera device to aid in documenting the item in the event these fields are missing.
 The user can manually input the internal/external color.

+USER INTERACTION
+----------------
+Once connected to the database using a hosting service (heroku), the app should allow for item lookup using OCR on the museum's sample number, manually entering this number, or manually look up.
+UI features will allow them to view and/or edit an item's entry to either change current fields or add missing ones (using the connected accessories if necessary).

 TECHNICAL DETAILS
 -----------------